Permanent Record (novel)

 Permanent Record is a 2019 young adult novel by Mary H.K.
 Choi.
 It is her second novel and was published on September 3, 2019, by Simon & Schuster Books for Young Readers, an imprint of Simon & Schuster.
 In September 2019, it was selected for the Teen Vogue Book Club.

 Plot

 After dropping out of New York University, Pablo Neruda Rind begins working the graveyard shift at a deli in Brooklyn while paying off a sizable credit card debt.
 In the early morning, pop music star Leanna Smart walks into the deli.
-The two strike up a conversation, with Pablo not aware of Leanna's stardom.
+The two strike up a conversation, with Pablo unaware of Leanna's stardom.
 After she returns days later, Pablo becomes swept up into Leanna's exciting and lavish lifestyle.

 Background

 On February 15, 2019, an excerpt of the novel was published through Entertainment Weekly.
 Choi's previous novel, Emergency Contact, was also previewed through Entertainment Weekly.

 Permanent Record was published on September 3, 2019, by Simon & Schuster Books for Young Readers, an imprint of Simon & Schuster.